 Ms. Nakamori possesses a high level of expertise in finance and accounting as a Certified Public Accountant in Japan, and has a wealth of experience as a corporate manager.
 She assumed her position as a member of the Board of Directors at ITOCHU in June 2019.
-She often provide insightful advice based on her specialized knowledge and unique experience in the fields of internal control, compliance, and DX.
-As of FYE 2026, she serves as Chair of
+She often provides insightful advice based on her specialized knowledge and unique experience in the fields of internal control, compliance, and DX.
+As of FYE 2026, she serves as Chair of the Women's Advancement Committee, and a member of the Governance, Nomination and Remuneration Committee